aidandobkins/drinkbot/README.md

 corresponding python file.

 In the settings the drink names can be changed, the pumps can be primed or purged, and more.

+The Web Server uses bootstrap, as well as some custom CSS, and HTML for individual pages as well as the overall color changing background.